KhoiVuKha/Personal-Blog-Website/README.md

 ### 2. HTML Formatting Rules
 - All code is lowercase
 - The code does not have trailing white spaces.
-- Indentation is consistent (either all tabs or all 2 spaces or all 4 spaces etc).
+- Indentation is consistent (2 spaces).
 - Code uses a new line for every block, list or table element and indent every such child element (it is acceptable to put all elements in one line).
 - When quoting attribute values, code uses consistent quotation marks (single vs. double).